What is QA2L?

-What is QA2L?QA2L is a data governance solution specializing in automated detection of website tracking defects.
+QA2L is a data governance solution specializing in automated detection of website tracking defects.

-I've tried other tools and they all have issues with dynamic sites using lots of AJAX and event tags.
-How does QA2L handle those?The way QA2L is set up to handle interactions or forms with dynamic behavior is one of our strongest features.
-We built - and we constantly improve - our tool on the premise that it should support modern websites, and it should be able to do at least 99% of everything a normal user can do on a website.
+The way QA2L is set up to handle interactions or forms with dynamic behavior is one of our strongest features.
+We built (and continuously improve) our tool on the premise that it should support the most dynamic websites and single-page applications.
+It should be able to do everything a normal user can do on a website.

 Not only can you easily automate advanced interactions and form input, you also have intuitive ways to handle most common scenarios like changing elements in the same position, or form fields that require a unique username or email every time.

 We certainly can.
 While traditional tools have a hard time QA-ing sites with authenticated user content and iFrame content, QA2L is unequivocally better equipped to handle such tasks.

 Getting to authenticated content is especially easy.
 All you need to do is configure one task with a login sequence.
 You can then use that task as a precursor to multiple other tasks.
 If the login flow changes, you just need to update that one task.

 Crossing domains and QA'ing iFrame content is another area where we are much stronger than anyone else.
 Not only that, but you can test actual user flows that include other websites (such as Paid Search or Affiliate Campaigns), whereas other tools may artificially restrict you to your own domains.